FraglyG/shop_sim_public/README.md

 Mr. Sam asked me to make him a shop simulator for demonstration purposes, I did that within 12 hours.
 This is that website!
 He said he'd only use it for this one thing though and I don't want my 12 hours of development to go to waste so I figured I'd make it open source.

+You can view a production site of this here: https://shopsim.isdev.co/ (I don't know how long I'll keep that site up so if it's gone then just assume I took it down)

 ## How Was This Made?

 How was this made?